ColinDaly75/ES-Ranking/README.md

 ## Keywords: Enterprise Search, Ranking, Datasets, LambdaMart

-This repository was cited in the paper **"LEARNING TO RANK: PERFORMANCE AND PRACTICAL BARRIERS TO DEPLOYMENT IN ENTERPRISE SEARCH"**, which was published in the 12TH International Conference on Industrial Technology and Management (Cambridge, ICITM 2023)
+This repository was cited in the paper **"LEARNING TO RANK: PERFORMANCE AND PRACTICAL BARRIERS TO DEPLOYMENT IN ENTERPRISE SEARCH"**, which is published in the 12TH International Conference on Industrial Technology and Management (Cambridge, ICITM 2023)

 ## Dataset
 We use the small, manually annotated LTR dataset called ENTRP-SRCH.txt (attached) which includes a number of features used for learning to rank.
 Feature include: -